dashpay/dash-network-deploy/README.md

 `regtest` and `devnet-*` networks are for testing purposes.
 Devnets are like regular Dash networks (`mainnet` and `testnet`) but easier to bootstrap and with unique names.
-This supports having multiple in parallel.
+This supports maintaining multiple in parallel.

 This is work in progress and in its initial state only meant to be used by Dash Core developers to assist in Dash Platform development.